AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/delete-a-workspace.md

 >
 >**Reminder**
 >
->IMPORTANT:&nbsp;Don't forget, all assets under the workspace must be deleted first.
+>IMPORTANT: Don't forget, all assets under the workspace must be deleted first.

 3. Click Delete to confirm.